 The advanced monitoring option is available on the EMR AES and analog input cards.
 The advanced monitoring option provides two main features.
 The first is in depth monitoring and alarm presentation of audio loss, over, silence, phase reversal and mono.
 Each monitoring parameter has a set of controls to define appropriate thresholds and reset values.
 These values are used to determine when alarms are triggered.
 The audio loss, over and silence operate on a per channel basis, while the phase reversal and mono operate on a per pair basis.
-Control of the advanced monitoring is done using VistaLINK® Pro which is detailed in sections 5.1.4 and 5.1.5.
+Control of the advanced monitoring is done using VistaLINK® Pro which is detailed in sections 5.1.5 and 5.1.6.

 The second feature is the ability to broadcast audio bar level and peak information over Ethernet to supported devices such as VistaLINK® Pro and VIP multi-viewers.
 This allows the subscribing device to re-create audio bar graphs on a selective basis to monitor AES and analog audio inputs, without using up valuable AES and analog outputs.
+Refer to section 5.1.6.3 for details.